-The assessment strategy for the BA (Hons) Special Educational Needs, Disabilities and Inclusion is designed to assess the students' knowledge and skills across practical, theoretical and work based learning.
-The strategy at all levels includes written assessments to assess subject knowledge and the critical exploration of ideas; reflective portfolios and essays to enable students to engage with and lead their own learning and personal development; and presentations to support student development in terms of delivery skills and the sharing of knowledge.
-There are opportunities at levels 5 and 6 for students to undertake elements of work based learning, where students are assessed on their ability to apply knowledge and skills developed through the programme of study to reflect on professional practice.
+The assessment strategy for the BA (Hons) Special Educational Needs, Disabilities and Inclusion is designed to assess the students' knowledge and skills across practical, theoretical, and work based learning.
+The strategy at all levels includes written assessments that enable students to demonstrate a critical understanding of subject knowledge, while reflective portfolios and essays enable students to lead their own learning and professional development.
+Assessed presentations enable students to develop planning and communication skills.
+There are opportunities at levels 5 and 6 for students to undertake elements of work-based learning, where students are assessed on their ability to apply knowledge and skills developed through the programme of study to reflect on professional practice.

-At level 4 the assessment is weighted towards understanding significant issues in special education, disabilities and inclusion; personal skill-based practical assessments; individual written assignments; reflective writing with a focus on skill development; and group presentations.
+At level 4 the assessment is weighted towards understanding significant issues in special education, disabilities, and inclusion; personal skill-based practical assessments; individual written assignments; reflective writing with a focus on skill development; and group presentations.
 At level 5, the assessments are focused written assignments that require application of a wider range of knowledge, paired or individual presentations and reflective writing.
-At level 6 there are a wide variety of assessment options with a strong focus on research-led work and individual presentations in order to develop criticality.
+At level 6 there are a wide variety of assessment options with a strong focus on research-led work and individual presentations to develop criticality.
+Assessment is designed to be inclusive and adopts a range of techniques ensuring assessments have utility in the real world of professional practice, address the aims of an inclusive assessment policy as well as meeting academic requirements meeting level 4, 5 and 6 characteristics.
+Assessment reflects the University's Assessment Policy.

 Students receive detailed feedback on assessments, including advice that is intended to inform subsequent work and develop competency in successfully completing assessments.
 Students will receive formative feedback on a regular basis in preparation for summative assessments.
 Within level 4 modules where there is a formal presentation as part of the summative assessment, students will receive feedback on non-assessed presentations in preparation for formal assessment.
-The criteria for assessment will be posted on the relevant module outlines and on Blackboard.
-All assessments, whether written or as presentations, will be subject to moderation through second marking, and where appropriate the recording of presentations and collection of presentation materials.
+The criteria for each item of assessment will be posted on the relevant module outlines and on Blackboard.
+All assessments, whether written or presentations, will be subject to moderation through second marking, and where appropriate the recording of presentations and collection of presentation materials.
 Group and individual tutorials across all levels provide formative feedback with regards to written work.
 Where assessments include reflective writing, support will be given to assist students to structure their work.
-Where there is more than one assessment item required to pass a module it is envisaged that submission dates will be set so as to allow feedback from early assignments to inform subsequent assessments where possible, particularly where the assessment of learning outcomes overlap.
-All marking guidance makes reference to academic skills and the feedback provided should be transferable across modules.
+Where there is more than one assessment item required to pass a module, it is envisaged that submission dates will be set to allow feedback from early assignments to inform subsequent assessments where possible, particularly where the assessment of learning outcomes overlap.
+All marking guidance refers to academic skills and the feedback provided should be transferable across modules.